 Your old car might have gone up in value because of this…

-If you’re sitting with your current car or possibly second that was registered before the new tax regime its value could have grown exponentially.
+If you’re sitting with your current car or possibly the second that was registered before the new tax regime its value could have grown exponentially.

 The key thing when selling a car is to make sure you get in touch with a professional car seller to liaise with finding the correct value.

-With the myriad of online sellers, it has never been easier to sell your car but finding the right seller can be hindrance due to the sheer amount out there.
+With the myriad of online sellers, it has never been easier to sell your car but finding the right seller can be a hindrance due to the sheer amount out there.

-With Jamjar we are one of the first online car sellers and have a well experienced backroom of professionals who use a broad spectrum of metrics to find the fairest value.
+With Jamjar we are one of the first online car sellers and have a well-experienced backroom of professionals who use a broad spectrum of metrics to find the fairest value.